19hours/sg-statutes/Acts/Income Tax Act.md

 [32/99; 53/2007]

-5The words initalicsin subsection (5) shall have effect from the year of assessment 2009.
+\*\*The words initalicsin subsection (5) shall have effect from the year of assessment 2009.

 (5A) Unless otherwise provided in this Act or the Economic Expansion Incentives (Relief from Income Tax) Act (Cap.
 86), where, in the basis period for any year of assessment, the trade, profession or business, for which purpose the machinery or plant is provided, produces income that is exempt from tax as well as income chargeable with tax, the allowances for that year of assessment shall be made against each income for that year of assessment in such proportion as appears reasonable to the Comptroller in the circumstances.

 [49/2004]

-6(5B) For the purposes of subsection (2), where, at the end of the basis period for the year of assessment 2009, a person has in use any of the following motor vehicles within the meaning of the Road Traffic Act:
+\*(5B) For the purposes of subsection (2), where, at the end of the basis period for the year of assessment 2009, a person has in use any of the following motor vehicles within the meaning of the Road Traffic Act:

 (a) a motor car;